wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 agent_address
 ^^^^^^^^^^^^^

-Force IP address from agent.
-If this is not set manager will extract source IP from enrollment messsage.
+Force IP address from the agent.
+If this is not set manager will extract source IP from enrollment message.

 +--------------------+---------------------------------------------+
 | **Default value**  | src                                         |